FAQ's

 AI-generated notes, ensuring a complete and accurate record.

-practice to inform your patient that you are using AURALIT-i.
+We believe it is good practice to inform your client that you are using AURALIT-i.

 The Law: What’s Permitted & What’s Not